 Specialties

-- Human Geography investigates the cultural, economic, and political processes that shape human activities on the Earth.
-It focuses on issues related to globalization, cultural and political changes and its relationship to the environment.
+- Human Geography investigates the processes that shape human activities on the Earth.

 Department of Geography and Environment